YMCA of Hong Kong Christian College: Campus environment

 The school is located at North Lantau New Town in Tung Chung, Lantau Island.
-It is adjacent to Mun Tung Estate and Caritas Charles Vath College.
+It is adjacent to Mun Tung Estate and Caritas Wu Cheng-Chung College.

 The school covers an area of about 15,000 square meters.
 The teaching building is eight stories high, with six classrooms on each of 1/F to 5/F. General facilities include a canteen currently operated by Sodexo on G/F, a careers centre and a reading corner on 1/F, an assembly hall on 2/F, and a library on 7/F.

 Special rooms include a dance room on 1/F, a Chinese room on 2/F, a home economics room on 3/F, four laboratories on 4/F to 6/F, a black box theatre named Trinity Hall on 5/F, a STEM makerspace on 6/F, a fine arts centre on 7/F, and a fitness room on R/F.

 There is an independent two-storey high building called Music Block which cost HK$26 million.
 This building consists of two studios.

 Aside from the teaching building, there are many first-class sports facilities in the school, such as a four-lane 100-metre running track with a long jump sand-pit, a basketball court, an all-weather covered playground which is fully air-conditioned, and a multi-purpose turf pitch and grass field which usually serves as a football pitch.